Bayselonarrend/OpenIntegrations/docs/en/md/Twitter/Data-and-settings/Get-token.md

 ---

 # Get token
- Gets the token by the code obtained during authorization via the link from GetAuthorizationLink
+ Gets the token by the code received when authorizing using the link from GetAuthorizationLink

 *Function GetToken(Val Code, Val Parameters = "") Export*